hafizio/bank/README.md

-## Project
+## Group Project: WQD7008 - Service Oriented Architecture (SOA)

-- Banking System
+### Banking System
-  - Demo of 3 back-end web services such as balance checking, perform transfers of monies from their bank account to transferor's and calculate monthly repayments for car loan.
+- Demo of 3 backend web services such as balance checking, perform transfers of monies from their bank account to transferor's and calculate monthly repayments for car loan.

 ## Team Members
 - WQD180041 - MUHAMMAD HAFIZ BIN KHAIRUDIN